A. E. Levett: Academic career

-Biography

-Levett was born into an old Sussex family in Bodiam, near the border between Kent and Sussex, where her family had lived since medieval times.
-The once-powerful Anglo-Norman family, one of the county's oldest, had held manors and lands across Sussex.
-The study of medieval feudalism was probably in Levett's genes.

-Levett's father was a simple yeoman farmer as well as an outdoor enthusiast.
-Academic pursuits were not encouraged in the household, especially for women.
-Nevertheless, both Elizabeth and her younger sister Mary Jane Levett (known professionally as M. J. Levett) became noted scholars.

-Elizabeth Levett graduated from Oxford, then became Tutor in Modern History, writer, lecturer and Vice Principal at St Hilda's College, Oxford, where her scrupulous research and lean writing style made her stand out, even among her women contemporaries at Oxford, who often chose the route of close archival study to set themselves apart from male contemporaries.
-These women were redefining the role of women at the University: women had been forbidden to be faculty members or examine for the university, nor were they allowed to take the M.A. diploma (they were permitted to take a B.A.).
-Oxford published women's examination results in a separate class-list up until 1952.

 But some Oxford dons welcomed the new influence.
 Professor Ernest Barker, for instance, taught both Elizabeth Levett and her gifted contemporary Maude Clarke before departing Oxford to become principal of King's College, London.

 In her speciality of medieval economic history, Levett made use of archives in monasteries and local archives.
 Her style was known for its rigorous scholarship with attention to the minutest detail.
 In the Ewart lecture of 1916, Levett argued for "a stricter method, more rigidly exact in its collection of evidence."
 Her method, evident in her deeply researched works, was typical of her Oxford contemporaries, Levett noted.
 No detail should be left out, she said, "not even a mouse-trap, nor even, what is less, a peg for a harp."